 Silver tequila – aka tequila blanco, is bottled directly after distilled and has a clear appearance, hence its name.
 Typically has a floral, citrus bouquet on the nose, pure, strong agave taste and a dry finish.

-Tequila reposado – this is the perfect tequila for mixing margaritas and we rather like it in a tequila mule.
+Tequila reposado – this is the perfect tequila for mixing margarita and Paloma we rather like it in a tequila mule.
 It is rested in huge 10,000 gallon oak vats for two months (reposado means rested) and in result acquires a pale straw color.

 Due to the size of the vats in which it spends time the contact with the oak is minimal (as compared to regular barrels) and the tequila acquires only subtle cinnamon, vanilla and peppery notes.
 It is smoother yet its finish is a bit more astringent than that of tequila blanco.